dan-chow/reading-notes/books/Java_Concurrency_in_Practice/Ch03_Sharing_Objects.md

 - Just as it is a good practice to make all fields private unless they need greater visibility, it is a good practice to make all fields final unless they need to be mutable.

-### 3.5 Safe publication

 - Because immutable objects are so important, the Java Memory Model offers a special guarantee of initialization safety for sharing immutable objects.

 	Immutable objects, on the other hand, can be safely accessed even when synchronization is not used to publish the object reference.
 For this guarantee of initialization safety to hold, all of the requirements for immutability must be met: unmodifiable state, all fields are final, and proper construction.

 - To publish an object safely, both the reference to the object and the object’s state must be made visible to other threads at the same time.
 A properly constructed object can be safely published by:
 	- Initializing an object reference from a static initializer;